Alan-Jowett/ctsTraffic/documents/media_streaming_protocol_migration_plan.md

      - Ensure reassembly/deduplication caches are flushed when connection-id changes or handshake completes per new rules.
      - Add handling to accept connection-id datagrams and map them to tuple state.

-5. Maintain or add backward-compatible START support behind a flag
+5. Expose handshake mode and legacy START handling via CLI/config
    - Files: `ctsConfig.h` / `ctsConfig.cpp` (or wherever runtime flags/config live).
-Add a boolean like `g_configSettings->AllowLegacyStart` default `false`.
+Add a command-line/config option such as `-enable3way` (default: `false`) or a mode switch `-HandshakeMode={legacy|3way}`.
    - Actions:
-     - If `AllowLegacyStart` is true, keep the old 5-byte special-case logic that checks for the exact-length START payload prior to headered datagram parsing.
-Otherwise remove it.
+     - If `-enable3way` (or `-HandshakeMode=3way`) is provided, enable the 3‑way handshake behavior and treat SYN/SYN-ACK/ACK control frames as described here.
+     - If the option is not provided (default), retain the legacy START-based discovery behavior unchanged.
+     - Optionally provide `AllowLegacyStart` as a separate flag when running in 3‑way mode to accept legacy START from peers for migration interoperability.

 6. Update send-path when responder accepts SYN
    - Files: `ctsIOPatternMediaStream.cpp`, `ctsIOPattern.cpp` (task creation/send path)